GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/intro.md

 Enabled scripts can be confirmed by checking oxTrust or the Gluu OP configuration URL, `https://<hostname>/.well-known/openid-configuration`, and finding the `"acr_values_supported"`.

 Learn more about `acr_values` in the [OpenID Connect core spec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics) and in the Gluu Server [OpenID Connect docs](../admin-guide/openid-connect.md#authentication).

-!!!
-Note
-    All Gluu Server authentications are routed through oxAuth (the OP).
-You can take incoming SAML or CAS assertions from a 3rd party IDP, for example ADFS, and use that as the basis for an OpenID Connect session in Gluu.
-This enables seamless SSO across all your apps.

 ## Account Lockout Policy